zwiebert/tronferno-mcu/docs/CLI.md

 This text describe the command line interface of tronferno-mcu.
 The CLI can be accessed via a terminal, but is best to be acessed via a front-end, like a smart phone app or some server like FHEM.

 When using a terminal, it may be required to enable local echo.
-Editing is not supported at the moment.
-Backspace key will not work as intended.
+Backspace key is handled properly.

 ## Syntax

-        command option1=value1 option2=value2 ... optionN=valueN;
+        command option1=value1 option2 option3="quoted value" ... optionN=valueN;

 * Examples:

         send g=1 m=2 c=up;
         timer weekly=05002100++++0800- astro=-15 sun-auto=1;
-        config wlan-ssid=WLBox wlan-password=34l2cxdfa9 restart=1;
+        config wlan-ssid=WLBox wlan-password="34l2cx;dfa9" restart=1;

 ## Commands